izihawa/summa/docs/core/query-dsl.md

 ```

 ## MatchQuery
 `MatchQuery` is a special query.
-Summa takes the value of this query, parses it and produces other kind of queries.
+Summa takes the value written in SummaQL format, parses it and produces tree of queries that may be executed by search engine.
 `MatchQuery` may be used for parsing queries written in natural language.
 For example, following query
 ```json
 {